tohyuting/tp/docs/DeveloperGuide.md

 #### What the remove macro feature does

-The remove macro feature allows users to be able to remove an existing macro with a specific alias.
+The remove macro feature allows users to be able to remove an existing macro with a specific alias created earlier.

 #### How it is implemented